seancdavis/seancdavis-com/README.md

 - Comments, feedback, and bug reports via [GitHub Issues](https://github.com/seancdavis/seancdavis-com/issues)
 - Fixes to silly typos, adjustments to outdated code examples, or other wild ideas via [a pull request](https://github.com/seancdavis/seancdavis-com/pulls)

+## Developing

+The site is built using [Eleventy](https://www.11ty.dev/).
+But it's actually a bit more that that.
+It has a demos and other code examples.
+So it's become a monorepo.
+Therefore, the best way to get started is to first install [PNPM](https://pnpm.js.org/).
+I use [Homebrew](https://brew.sh/) to do that:

+    $ brew install pnpm

+And then install the dependencies

+    $ pnpm install

+Note: If you don't plan on working in any of the JavaScript-based code examples, you should be fine by running `npm install` from the root.
+You may run into version discrepancies, which may or may not cause problems.

+To start up the dev server:

+    $ npm run dev

+And then view the site at [http://localhost:8000](http://localhost:8000).

+This site _technically_ precedes my Eleventy Starter Kit, [Twenty-Ninety](https://github.com/seancdavis/twenty-ninety).
+But it follows many of the same patterns.
+If you have a look at that documentation, you'll get a sense for what is going on here.

 ## License

 I don't use a typical software license.
 I'm here to make the web better and to have some fun doing it!
 You can [read my license page](https://www.seancdavis.com/license/) for those fine-grained, nitty-gritty, legal(ish) details.